majiiidh/Hyperliquid_Withdraw/README.md

 nano undelegate.py
 ```

-Copy the below code and paste into the file, then hit ctrl+x then y then hit Enter to save:
+Copy the below code and paste into the file,  Replace the `PRIVATE_KEY`, `VALIDATOR_ADDRESS` and `AMOUNT_HYPE` value with your own values and then hit ctrl+x then y then hit Enter to save.
+You could find the validator address in the Staking Action History in the Staking section of the Hyperliquid Platform.

 ```